standard-things/esm/PROPOSAL.md

 and desirable.

-More generally, I hope that the existence of this proposal will invite specific technical objections, and finally put to rest the question-begging objection that nested `import` declarations are forbidden by the ECMAScript specification.
+More generally, I hope that the existence of this proposal will invite specific technical discussion, and finally put to rest the question-begging objection that nested `import` declarations are "forbidden by the ECMAScript specification."

 That's exactly what I'm trying to change, after all.